 The excavations, surveying, and all activities associated with them will at all times be under the guidance and direction of the SA.
 Changes to the scope of an excavation or any procedure must not be made without first securing the agreement of the SA.

-Members of a SWAAG Steering Committee will be responsible for all support activities:
+Members of SWAAG will be responsible for all support activities:

-- Project Manager and liaison with land owner Phillip Bastow
+- · Project Manager and liaison with land owner Phillip Bastow

-- Logistics Rob Nicholson/Rod Flint
+- Logistics Rob Nicholson

-- Surveying Mike Walton
+- Surveying Mike Waltons

 - Finds Rob Nicholson

-- Staffing, Communications and H&S Andrea Dixon
+- · Staffing, Communications and H&S Rod Flint

 - Project Plan David Brooks

-- Budget Mike Keenan
+- · Budget Mike Keenan

 - Schools Sue Nicholson

-- Site Welfare Co-ordinator Graham Smith
+- · Site Welfare Co-ordinator Graham Smith

 - Publicity/Press Rod Flint